matheusamazonas/matheusamazonas.github.io/portfolio/places.md

 Platform: Google Draydream and GearVR
 Engine/Language: Unity/C#

 In this project, I developed early prototypes in GearVR, on initial stages of development.
 This was a great learning experience both for me and the development team, given that it was our first time developing a VR experience.
-We had to build the prototype from the ground up, given that at the time Unity3D didn't have a rich VR community and marketplace.
+We had to build the prototype from the ground up, given that at the time Unity didn't have a rich VR community and marketplace.
 {: .text-justify}
 </details>